wp-plugins/font-awesome-4-menus/readme.txt

 = Where can I find all of the available icons? =

 Head over to [the Font Awesome website](http://fortawesome.github.io/Font-Awesome/icons "the Font Awesome website") to find a full list of icons available.
-Don’t forget to check out the [examples page](http://fortawesome.github.io/Font-Awesome/examples “examples page”) to see how you can mix and match icons for new effects.
+Don't forget to check out the [examples page](http://fortawesome.github.io/Font-Awesome/examples "examples page") to see how you can mix and match icons for new effects.

 = How to I add an icon to my menu? =